Insurance underwriters held about 110,400 jobs in 2018. The largest employers of insurance underwriters were as follows:

 Employers prefer to hire candidates who have a bachelor’s degree.
-However, insurance-related work experience and strong computer skills may be enough.
-Certification is necessary for advancement to senior underwriter and underwriter manager positions.
+However, insurance-related work experience and strong computer skills may be enough for some positions.
+Certification is generally necessary for advancement to senior underwriter and underwriter manager positions.

-Most firms prefer to hire applicants who have a bachelor’s degree.
-Courses in business, finance, economics, and mathematics are particularly helpful.
+Most employers prefer to hire applicants who have a bachelor’s degree.
+Although a specific major is not required, some coursework in business, finance, economics, and mathematics is helpful.

 Beginning underwriters usually work as trainees under the supervision of senior underwriters.
 Trainees work on basic applications and learn the most common risk factors.
-As they gain experience, they become responsible for more complex applications and work independently.
+Some companies offer training programs that include classroom instruction on the basics of underwriting.

 Licenses, Certifications, and Registrations

-Employers often expect underwriters to get certification through coursework.
-These courses are important for keeping current with new insurance policies and adjusting to new technology and changes in state and federal regulations.
+Employers often expect underwriters to become certified through coursework.
+These courses are important for keeping current with new insurance policies and for adjusting to new technology and changes in state and federal regulations.
 Certification is often necessary for advancement to senior underwriter and underwriter management positions.
 Many certification options are available.